Hysterectomy Myths and Facts, Part 2: Changes to My Body

 In Part 2 of Hysterectomy Myths and Facts, we take a look at misconceptions people may have about what having a hysterectomy can mean, especially as it relates to menopause and sex.
-Many of the thoughts women have about what their life will be like after a hysterectomy is actually what women experience during menopause.
+Much of what women imagine their life will be like after a hysterectomy is actually what women experience during menopause.
 Understanding the difference can help women make informed choices for their health.

 Fact: A hysterectomy removes only the uterus (supracervical hysterectomy), or the uterus and cervix.
 It’s important to understand the role of the ovaries in menopause.